A Bigger Home Addition Is Almost Never Better

 This mini addition makes a huge difference inside the kitchen

 Even a very cleverly designed addition off the back of the house would be problematic due to the patio landscaping and proximity to the pool (just out of frame left).
-An addition would also completely block daylight from reaching into the lower level bedroom.
+A full sized home addition would also completely block daylight from reaching into the lower level bedroom.

 So that 24 inches mentioned earlier?
 That is exactly how much room was needed to recess the sink run of kitchen cabinets away from the center of the room and install a kitchen center island with plenty of room on all sides for circulation.